microbug/docker-cryptostorm-client/README.md

 If your ISP/firewall blocks port 1194 (quite common), you should try port 80 or port 443.
 To change the port, set the environment variable `CONNECTION_PORT` to the port number you want to use (1-65535).

 ### Firewall
-The image used to have a firewall, but eth0 appears to be blocked once the VPN is running so this was removed.
+The image used to have a firewall, but eth0 appears to be blocked anyway once the VPN is running so the firewall is redundant.
 You can test this yourself by entering the container and running `curl --interface eth0 api.ipify.org` (this should fail).
 Compare this to `curl --interface tun0 api.ipify.org`.
 This should work, indicating that traffic can only pass over tun0.

 ### DNS
 Your network's default DNS will be used to look up the Cryptostorm node.
 Once